-Now you need to define which prefixes to export to the other AS.
+Now you need to define which prefixes to export.
 These prefixes should cover your whole AS, not only your router.
 The basic idea is to use policy-options and export them with BGP.

-One way to do this is to create aggregate routes for all prefixes you wish to export (you should export two prefixes):
+One way to do this is to create aggregate routes for all prefixes you wish to export (you should export two prefixes): set routing-options rib inet.0 aggregate route X.X.X.X/X set routing-options rib inet.0 aggregate route X.X.X.X/X

-'''

-set routing-option rib inet.0 aggregate route X.X.X.X/X set routing-option rib inet.0 aggregate route X.X.X.X/X

-'''